Kondapalli-Rajesh/DIY_Project/README.md

 # DIY_Project
-This is Do It Yourself (DIY) course project at IIT Kharagpur in May 2021.
+This is Do It Yourself (DIY) course project at IIT Kharagpur.
 Topic: Home Automation (Automatic Water Pump)